caiton1/Minecraft-Server-Bot/README.md

 ## Requirnments
 1. AWS CLI installed with configured access to AWS for terraform and boto3
-2. A machine to run the discord bot (I am using a raspberry pi)
+2. A machine to run_bot.py (I am using a raspberry pi)
 3. Python

 ### Notes